lancaster-university/pxt-microbit-samsung/README.md

 ## For those trying to locally host cloud-variables and REST APIs...

-To obtain the weather and cloud-variable packages, please run `git submodule init`, followed by `git submodule update`.
-In each `libs/weather` and `libs/cloud-variables` run pxt install after performing the$
+To obtain the weather package, please run `git submodule init`, followed by `git submodule update`.

 To add your own packages to MakeCode, please read: https://makecode.com/packages/getting-started and model your new packages on those I've already implemented.
 A key step is to add your package to `bundledd$